 - Has experienced personality changes associated with alcohol and drug use

-36 Hour Treatment vs. 20 Hour Treatment
+36-Hour Treatment vs. 20-Hour Treatment

 20 HOURS OF TREATMENT

 For the 20 hours of group sessions, we have recorded our License Independent Substance Abuse Counselor (LISAC) Robin during a few of her group sessions.
 There are a total of 10 videotaped sessions you will watch.
 Some sessions will have supplemental videos designed to reinforce the session focus.
-You will receive worksheets in an email which you will use to follow along with the corresponding sessions.
+You will receive worksheets in an email, which you can use to follow along with the corresponding sessions.
 You will have 24-hour access to the 20 hours of DUI Treatment.
 Having 24-hour access to the treatment puts you in control of when and how much Treatment you complete each day.

 DIFFERENCE BETWEEN LEVEL 1 AND LEVEL 2 OFFENDERS

-20 Hour Treatment Process
+20-Hour Treatment Process

 To complete your 20-hour DUI Treatment course, you will need an internet connection and a smart device/computer.
-You will also need proof you need the 20 hour course by submitting a copy of your screening note (if another facility completed your screening) or court documents.
+You will also need proof you need the 20-hour course by submitting a copy of your screening note (if another facility completed your screening) or court documents.
 Lastly, a copy of a state-issued ID is required.
 With the photo ID and proof you need to complete the Treatment, Arizona DUI Services’ reporting to the courts and MVD will be timely.

 - Create your user account

-- Pay for your 20 Hour DUI Treatment
+- Pay for your 20-Hour DUI Treatment

-- If you completed your DUI Alcohol and Drug screening with another facility upload your screening notes to your dashboard
+- If you completed your DUI Alcohol and Drug screening with another facility, upload your screening notes to your dashboard

-- Upload your state issued ID to your user dashboard
+- Upload your state-issued ID to your user dashboard

 - Access your treatment program from your dashboard